mustafas18/WebAPI/README.md

 WebAPI Sample Using ASP.NET Core 6

 ## Project Descriptions
-In this project, I create a Web API with ASP.NET Core 6.
-This project is based in n-layer n-tier architecture.
+In this project, I create a Web API using ASP.NET Core 6.
-Authentication And Authorization In .NET Core Web API Using JWT Token Using Swagger UI

 ## Packages used in this project
 - Microsoft.AspNetCore.Authentication.JwtBearer